joyrexus/nest/README.md

 * Integrate [examples](http://bl.ocks.org/phoebebright/raw/3176159/).

-* Demonstrate how to bundle all array methods with [smash](https://github.com/mbostock/smash/wiki)
+* Demonstrate how to bundle all of D3's array methods with [smash](https://github.com/mbostock/smash/wiki).

 * Explore overlap and use with crossfilter.
   * [API](https://github.com/square/crossfilter/wiki/API-Reference)